 Step 2: Connect to your website via SFTP.
 You may read the documentation by your hosting service provider to learn how to access SFTP.
 Once you’ve successfully connected, upload the file that you downloaded from Search Console to the root folder of your site.
 If you face any problem, contact your hosting service provider.

 Step 3: Return to Google Search Console and click on the ‘verify’ button to complete the process.

 2. Site Verification by Adding HTML Meta Tag to Your Website

 With this method, you’ll need to add a simple meta tag to your site’s <head> section.

 Step 1: Select ‘HTML tag’ option.
 Find the tag and copy it.

 Step 2: Access your site’s home page header code.
-Paste the code at <head> before first body starts.
+Paste the code at the <head> before the first body starts.